linainsaf/Job_category_detection/README.md

   ![multiclass](screenshots/multi_class.png)

-Since the goal here is also to classify job titles into categories, we are going to use the same process as in https://github.com/linainsaf/Binary_classification_job_location, meaning :
+Since the goal here is also to classify job titles into categories, we are going to use the same process as in https://github.com/linainsaf/Binary_classification_job_location

 ## Dataset preparation